The Psychology Research Behind B2B Content Intelligence

 - COS maps content language to Big Five trait expressions using semantic similarity, showing which personality types your copy naturally connects with and which it misses — with specific rewrites for each gap.

 - Petty & Cacioppo (1986).
-Elaboration Likelihood Model: high-Openness and high-Conscientiousness buyers process persuasion via the central route (deep, evidence-based evaluation), while high-Extraversion buyers use the peripheral route (heuristics, affect, social signals).
+Elaboration Likelihood Model: evidence-oriented buyers process persuasion via the central route (deep, evidence-based evaluation), while affect-driven buyers use the peripheral route (heuristics, affect, social signals).
 Copy that works for one route often fails for the other.

-- Green & Brock (2000).
-Narrative transportation theory: stories reduce counterarguing and increase persuasion by engaging identity-relevant emotions.
+- Green & Brock (2000); van Laer, de Ruyter & Visconti (2014).
+Narrative transportation theory: stories reduce counterarguing and increase persuasion by engaging identity-relevant emotions — meta-analytically validated across consumer contexts by van Laer and colleagues (Journal of Consumer Research).
 High-Agreeableness and high-Openness audiences are most susceptible to narrative engagement; analytical buyers require data integration alongside narrative.

 - COS evaluates which persuasion principles your copy activates and which cognitive-route matches are missing, then generates targeted rewrites for each gap.